oven-sh/bun/docs/api/sqlite.md

 {% details summary="What is WAL mode" %}
 In WAL mode, writes to the database are written directly to a separate file called the "WAL file" (write-ahead log).
 This file will be later integrated into the main database file.
 Think of it as a buffer for pending writes.
 Refer to the [SQLite docs](https://www.sqlite.org/wal.html) for a more detailed overview.

+On macOS, WAL files may be persistent by default.
+This is not a bug, it is how macOS configured the system version of SQLite.
 {% /details %}

 ## Statements